[PROJECT] A Dozen Chargers in the Lab

 Noise and Switching Ripple

-After conducting the oscilloscope tests, I rated each charger from 1 to 5, using lightning bolts as a fun visual guide.
+After conducting the oscilloscope tests, we rated each charger from 1 to 5, using lightning bolts as a visual.
 These ratings consider two separate factors: overall high-frequency noise (Vpp/spikes) and switching ripple.

 - Noise includes the more chaotic high-frequency artifacts, large vertical spikes, and overall ‘fuzziness’ in the output.
-By measuring the overall peak-to-peak (Vpp) voltage, I can effectively rank the true Noise.
+By measuring the overall peak-to-peak (Vpp) voltage, you can rank the true noise.

 -

-- Mst of my chargers look incredibly dense and ‘thick’ compared to the ones Ken examined.
-I believe this is becuase my scope has a memory depth of 24 million points, while the most I saw on Ken’s graphs were around ~50,000 equivalent points of memory depth.
+- Most of the chargers look incredibly dense and ‘thick’ compared to the ones Ken examined.
+I believe this is because my scope has a memory depth of 24 million points, while the most I saw on Ken’s graphs were around ~50,000 equivalent points of memory depth.
 I believe the inclusion of this raw high-frequency data at every zoom level is the most honest way to display these chargers.

 For noise, the bolt ratings loosely map to measured peak-to-peak voltage noise on the oscilloscope: